-- 01 Minimise overshadowing of adjoining properties or publicly accessible spaces. - Preserve solar access to Guilfoyle Park and the footpath on the south side of Knox Street, Cross Street, and New South Head Road between 12 noon and 2pm on 21 June.
-Development should comply with the control drawings in Section solar access is provided to neighbouring properties 02
+- Preserve solar access to Guilfoyle Park and the footpath on the south side of Knox Street.

-- C1 - C2 - Development which does not comply with the control drawings must maintain existing solar C3 access to existing development for at least three hours between 9an and 3pm on 21 June to north facing windows of habitable rooms, and at least two hours to at least 50% of the private open space. - Access to sunlight should be achieved for a minimum period of three hours between 9am C4 and 3pm on 21 June to windows of habitable rooms and two hours to private open space of new development. - C5 Locate main living spaces including lounge kitchen and family rooms toward north where possible. - Skylights which provide the sole source of daylight and ventilation to habitable rooms are e .ntial.
-Antial.
-Repealed by which are a second se C6 not permitted in residential or commercial development.
+Cross Street, and New South Hood Bood between 10 C1 Cross Street, and New South Head Road between 12 noon and 2pm on 21 June. - Development should comply with the control drawings in Section D5.5 to ensure adequate C2 solar access is provided to neighbouring properties. - Development which does not comply with the control drawings must naintain existing solar C3 access to existing development for at least three hours between 9 m and 3pm on 21 June to north facing windows of habitable rooms, and at least two hours to at least 50% of the private open space. - C4 Access to sunlight should be achieved for a minimum period of three hours between 9am and 3pm on 21 June to windows of habitable rooms and two hours to private open space of new development. - C5 Locate main living spaces including lounge wining, kitchen and family rooms toward north where possible. - Skylights which provide the sole source of daylight and ventilation to habitable rooms are C6 not permitted in residential or commercial development.